Stink bugs: A practical guide for exporters and shippers

-WW Solutions has invested in treatment facilities at Zeebrugge, and Baltimore for US-Oceania trade, and encourages cargo owners to explore the options available at these ports.
+We have invested in treatment facilities at Zeebrugge and Baltimore for US-Oceania trade and encourage cargo owners to explore the options available at these ports.
 Treatment technologies include heat treatment of cargo and fumigation using sulfuryl fluoride.
 The Australian Department of Agriculture, Water and Environment has set minimum standards for these treatments that must be adhered to.

 Are the regulations likely to change?